0xvishal/tendermint/README.md

 	$ terraform apply

 #### Ansible
-	1. All prerequisite setup by Terraform
+	1. All Ansible prerequisite setup by Terraform
 	2. Created a passwordless connection with all golang server
-	3. Created a Ansible playbook(ansible.yaml) for configure and deploment golang app
+	3. Created a Ansible playbook(ansible.yaml) for configure and deploment golang app To configure all golang server run following from Ansible server

+        $ ansible-playbook playbook/golang.yaml

 #### ELB
 	http://foobar-terraform-elb-540723895.us-east-1.elb.amazonaws.com/